What we're about

-These walk descriptions are explained more fully in the PAGES section (Walk Grades).
+These walk descriptions are explained more fully below.

 The published programme shows the distance and height of each walk, so members can confidently choose one that suits their level of fitness.

-The club organises walks every weekend (including some weekends away) as well as some weekday walks.
+The club organises walks every weekend (and several weekends away on public holidays and at other times) as well as some weekday walks.